 Dayton Nursing and Rehabilitation is a small facility in Dayton, Texas.
-With an overall rating of B, this looks like a very respectable facility.
+With an overall rating of B+, this looks like a high quality facility.
 This nursing home truly has plenty working in its favor.
-This nursing home's impressive profile was highlighted by its inspection grade, which we will address in the next section.
+The best part of this nursing home's profile was is its long-term care rating.
+Long-term care grades are discussed in the next section.

 Dayton Nursing and Rehabilitation